CDCgov/ixa/docs/book/src/topics/properties.md

 ```

 For these forms, `define_property!` creates the type, makes it public, adds the
-standard derives ixa needs, and then calls `impl_property!` for you.
+standard derives Ixa needs, and then calls `impl_property!` for you.
 The
 standard derives are `Debug`, `PartialEq`, `Eq`, `Hash`, `Clone`, `Copy`, and
 `serde::Serialize`.
 The `serde::Serialize` trait is not strictly required, but
 it is derived for convenience and compatibility with the reporting system.